rudderlabs/query-generator/README.md

 ### Step 1: Start the Backend Node.js Server

 - Clone this repository
-- Start the Node.js server and run the following command from the local repository root:
+- Start the Node.js server by running the following command from the local repository root:

 ```
 cd api; npm start